wogsland/GiftBox/README.md

 To also investigate the code coverage of the tests, you'll need the [Xdebug PHP extension](http://xdebug.org/docs/install).
-Make sure you put any unit tests in the tests directory and name them like whateverTest.php.
+Make sure you put any unit tests in the `src/tests` directory and name them like MyAwesomeTest.php.

 ## <a id="deployment"></a>Deployment